Menu

 All maintained schools should continue teaching reproduction as part of the Science National Curriculum, and parents do not have the right to withdraw from this.

-The DfE produced a guide for parents to help you understand more about statutory Relationships Education and Health Education.
+The DfE have produced a document to help you understand more about statutory Relationships Education and Health Education.

 Top